rlieben/726567756982776978/README.rst

 Amstelhaege
 ###########

-This project is based on a case part of the course heuristics given on the University of Amsterdam.
+This project is based on a case part of the course Heuristics given at the University of Amsterdam.
 The objective is to find the highest value for a specific area named: 'Amstelhaege'.
 The Amstelhaege is filled with houses and the score is the sum of these houses.
 Using multiple alghoritms the score is calculated.

 Getting Started
 ===============